08 December 2022

 Whilst your cask is stored in a warehouse, it is in ‘duty suspension’ so no VAT or excise are payable on it.

-Also, as it is a wasting asset according to HMRC (due to the ‘angel’s share’ or minor evaporation that occurs to cask whisky each year) whilst in the bonded warehouse, it has the unique tax status of being capital gains tax (CGT) free so when you sell your cask for a profit you pay no tax on it.
+Also, as it is a wasting asset according to HMRC (due to the ‘angel’s share’ or minor evaporation that occurs to cask whisky each year) whilst in the bonded warehouse, it has the unique tax status of being capital gains tax (CGT) free, so when you sell your cask for a profit, you pay no tax on it.

 Eliminating the stereotype

 Owning a whisky cask has become an opportunity for everyone.
 At first, it was considered limited to those “super-wealthy”.
-However, over the past two decades there has been a shift in the market, opening to the wider investor population.
+However, over the past two decades there has been a shift in the market, opening to the broader investor population.
 Payment plans have become available, and with single entry level Malt Scotch whisky casks starting from £4,000 – there’s a gift option for any budget.

 As a conclusion, the Scotch whisky market does not seem to be slowing down any time soon, and it’s understandable why many investors are excited about the whisky industry and where it can go in the future.
 As too, am I.